 Why Oral Cancer Screenings Are Important

 It’s always better to be on the safe side and catch things early with regards to your health.
-This is why our Portage, MI, family dentist prioritizes preventive oral cancer screenings at every routine dental appointment.
+This is why our Portage, MI, family dentist prioritizes oral cancer screenings at every routine dental appointment.
+They might not seem like much and frankly, don’t take much time, but that doesn’t mean they don’t play a large role in preventive dental care.

-Here’s what you need to know about oral cancer and why it’s important to regularly be screened at our Portage dental office.
+Here’s what you need to know about oral cancer and why it’s important to regularly be screened at our Portage, MI, dental office.

-When you come in for a teeth cleaning every 6 months, the appointment will start with one of our hygienists screening you for oral cancer.
+When you come in for a teeth cleaning every 6 months, the appointment will start off with one of our hygienists making sure you’re comfortable before screening for oral cancer.
 The screening itself is quick, painless, and though it makes up a small portion of your visit, it’s crucial for catching symptoms before it’s too late.

 - Lip or mouth sores